 Past speakers have included Pulitzer Prize winners, Fulbright Scholars, Rhodes Scholars, Olympic gold-medalists and famous personalities.

-This spring's line-up features many talented and knowledgeable individuals, beginning with Dr. Earl Mulderink, an SUU professor and acclaimed historian, as the semester’s first presenter on Tuesday, September 10.
+This semester's line-up features many talented and knowledgeable individuals, beginning with Dr. Earl Mulderink, an SUU professor and acclaimed historian, as the semester’s first presenter on Tuesday, September 10.
 Mulderink is also this year’s Distinguished Faculty Lecturer, in partnership with the Grace a.
 Tanner Center for Human Values.

 The series runs weekly, generally on Tuesdays at 11:30 a.m. in the Gilbert Great Hall of the Hunter Haze Conference Center unless otherwise noted.
 The Convocation series will conclude early-November with the Repertory Dance Theatre, which will give both a panel discussion and an evening performance.